Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

-Suppose we are given any partition $\cset$ of $V(G)$.
-The following theorem allows us to partition any small cluster $C$ into a collection of sub-clusters, each of which has the $\alphawl$-bandwidth property, without increasing the overall potential.
+Suppose we are given a partition $\cset$ of $V(G)$.
+The following theorem allows us to partition a small cluster $C$ into a collection of sub-clusters, each of which has the $\alphawl$-bandwidth property, without increasing the overall potential.
 We call this procedure a \emph{bandwidth decomposition}.

-\begin{theorem} Let $\cset$ be any partition of $V(G)$, and let $C\in \cset$ be any small cluster, such that $G[C]$ is connected.
+\begin{theorem} Let $\cset$ be a partition of $V(G)$, and let $C\in \cset$ be any small cluster, such that $G[C]$ is connected.
 Then there is an efficient algorithm that finds a partition $\wset$ of $C$ into small clusters, such that each cluster $R\in \wset$ has the $\alphaWL$-bandwidth property, and additionally, if $\cset'$ is a partition obtained from $\cset$ by removing $C$ and adding the clusters of $\wset$ to it, then $\phi(\cset')\leq \phi(\cset)$. \end{theorem}

 \begin{proof} We maintain a partition $\wset$ of $C$ into small clusters, where at the beginning, $\wset=\set{C}$.
 We then perform a number of iterations.

 In each iteration, we select a cluster $S\in \wset$, and set up the following instance of the sparsest cut problem.
 Let $\Gamma$ be the set of the interface vertices of $S$ in $G$.
 We then consider the graph $G[S]$, where the vertices of $\Gamma$ serve as terminals.
 We run the algorithm \algsc on the resulting instance of the sparsest cut problem.
 If the sparsity of the cut produced by the algorithm is less than $\alpha$, then we obtain a partition $(X,Y)$ of $S$, with $|E(X,Y)|<\alpha\cdot\min\set{|\Gamma\cap X|,|\Gamma\cap Y|}\leq \alpha\cdot\min\set{|\out(S)\cap \out(X)|,|\out(S)\cap \out(Y)|}$.
 In this case, we remove $S$ from $\wset$, and add $X$ and $Y$ to $\wset$ instead.
 Notice that since $S$ is a small cluster, $X$ and $Y$ are also small clusters.
 The algorithm ends when for every cluster $S\in \wset$, algorithm $\algsc$ returns a partition of sparsity at least $\alpha$.
 We are then guaranteed that every cluster in $\wset$ has the $\alpha/\alphasc(k)=\alphaWL$-bandwidth property, and it is easy to verify that all resulting clusters are small.